ClickCease

-Fast-food giant McDonald’s is set to pay $26 million to settle claims that involved not compensating 38,000 employees in wages at corporate-run stores across California.
+McDonald’s, a fast-food giant, has agreed to pay $26 million to resolve allegations of underpaying 38,000 employees at corporate-run stores throughout California.
 According to a CBS news report, the preliminary agreement settled a long battle in 2013 when a McDonald’s worker in Los Angeles, Maria Sanchez, filed a lawsuit against the company with three other members signing on.
 The lawsuit accused the fast-food giant of wage theft in 2009.

 The complaint accused McDonald’s of violating the state’s overtime law, which requires employers to pay overtime when employees have worked more than eight hours in 24 hours.
 The lawsuit stated that McDonald’s structured its timekeeping to circumvent the law by attributing all hours to the day a shift started instead of when the work was performed.
 Employees said they did not get meal or rest breaks during busy days with off time granted only at the beginning and end of shifts.

-The class-action lawsuit was filed for 38,000 people employed at establishments owned and operated by the company.
+The company filed an employee class-action lawsuit for 38,000 workers at its owned and operated establishments.
 Franchisees run a vast majority of McDonald’s restaurants nationwide.
 The company said in a statement that it decided to resolve the lawsuit even though it did not believe it had violated the state’s labor law.

 Recently, McDonald’s reportedly agreed to resolve allegations that it miscalculated ten years of holiday pay for employees in New Zealand paying up to tens of millions of dollars.
 Last week, 17 McDonald’s workers in Chicago filed a lawsuit against the company, accusing it of not taking enough measures to protect them from a pattern of violence at its restaurants.
 Earlier this month, a former employee filed a proposed class-action lawsuit against a Michigan franchisee over alleged sexual harassment.